Engagement surveys for employees: How Unilever started tuning in to employees in real time

 When Eugène Kusse was appointed Factory Manager at Unilever Kleve in Germany, he continued using his democratic leadership style to improve the workplace.

-He teamed up with his HR Officer and in 2013 they installed a simple device to get ongoing insights as to how their coworkers experience their workdays.
+He teamed up with his HR Officer and in 2013 they installed engagement surveys for employees through a simple device to get ongoing insights as to how their coworkers experience their workdays.

 Here’s the first chapter of their journey.

 Eugène was on a mission the first weeks in December: To make his coworkers understand why they wanted to know how people we’re feeling at work, and to explain just how easy it was to participate.

 At Unilever all factory workers press the Green or Red button to answer the question “How Was Your Day?”
 (Wie war dein Tag) on a device at the exit door.